fabianwilliams-zz/SPFestDC2018/README.md

 I will be creating folders for the bulletted points above.
 Where necessary I may create a Github GIST and if i do i will call it out.

 # Feedback and Comments
-If you have feedback or comments please let me know via twitter @fabianwilliams(https://www.twitter.com/fabianwilliams)
+If you have feedback or comments please let me know via twitter [@fabianwilliams](https://www.twitter.com/fabianwilliams) or send me an email at [fabian@adotob.com](mailto:fabian@adotob.com?Subject=SPFestDC2018%20%Question)